jogeshsingh/SDRAM-Controller/SDRAM_C/README.md

      - `parameter BURST_ACCESS_TYPE = 2'b00` - should be 2'b00 for burst mode

- - `Leaving the above exercise to fellow learners`
+ - `Leaving the above exercise for burst 2 & 4 for fellow learners`

 ## Implementation Details - Single Mode access - burst - 1